flying-sausages/tunedbren/README.md

 OPTIONS

 >  -t 'file-template':
 >    Rename files according to this template.
 The appropriate suffix is automatically attached to the rendered template.
-The default is '0%n. %a - %s'
+The default is '%n. %a - %s'

 >  -d 'dir-template':
 >    Set the output directory template.
 The default is '%a - %l [%c] [%y] [%src] [%b]'